lance-o/extended_terrain_types/bouncy_terrain_type/BOUNCY_TERRAIN_TYPE.md

-# **Bouncy Material**
+# **Bouncy Terrain Type**
-> How this material works and how to add it to your MKDD custom tracks
+> How this terrain type and how to add it to your MKDD custom tracks

 ## About

-MKDD Extender now has a patch that adds a mechanic featured in many later Mario Kart titles; __Bounce Pads__.
+Extended Terrain Types's "Bouncy Terrain Type" adds a mechanic featured in many later Mario Kart titles; __Bounce Pads__.
 This site goes over the mechanics added, and how to implement them into your own Custom Tracks.

 [Mechanics](#mechanics)